Skip to content

 The meeting was originally scheduled as a small conversation between residents of the apartment complex on 43rd and Snelling and Councilmember Aurin Chowdhury, Police Chief Brian O’Hara, and Mayor Jacob Frey.
 But the flyer circulated quickly online and drew a much larger crowd than anticipated, along with Council President Elliot Payne and two additional police representatives.

-The meeting was scheduled in the wake of a double killing at a homeless encampment on city property across from the apartment complex last month, the latest incident in a visible rise in crime, homelessness, and drug use that has radiated out from the intersection in the past few years.
+The meeting was scheduled in the wake of a triple killing at a homeless encampment on city property across from the apartment complex last month, the latest incident in a visible rise in crime, homelessness, and drug use that has radiated out from the intersection in the past few years.

 Councilmember Chowdhury, who represents the area and lives nearby, said that besides traffic calming, concerns about crime and livability near the intersection are the most common complaints her office receives.
 Burger King now only allows people in the building by request; the apartment building that houses Venn Brewing has removed much of its seating and installed spiky features to discourage sitting; Amber Apartments next to Walgreens is reportedly paying tens of thousands of dollars per month on round-the-clock security.
 Walgreens has announced plans to close 1,500 stores across the country in the next three years, and while it hasn’t announced which, many predict the troubled Hiawatha store will be among them.
 Several speakers at the meeting shared experiences with property crime and feeling unsafe walking in the area.
 Others described the indignities and inhumane conditions that people living in the encampments face and the need for more services to solve the issue.